1.5 New Website Project for Century Wharf Members

 Reporting Maintenance Issues

-This should be done via the concierge office or the Development Manager.
+This should be done via the firstname.lastname@example.org or the concierge office or the Property Manager.

 Any emergency or reactive repairs to any of the electrics to the site are carried out by an electrical contractor.